ubc-provenance/PIDSMaker/docs/docs/ten-minute-install.md

 1. For VSCode users, we recommend using the [dev container](https://code.visualstudio.com/docs/devcontainers/create-dev-container) extension to directly open VSCode in the container.
 To do so, simply install the extension, then ctrl+shift+P and <i>Dev Containers: Open Folder in Container</i>.

-2. The other alternative is to open a shell directly in your terminal.
+2. The other alternative is to load the container manually and open a shell directly in your terminal.
     ```
+    docker compose -f compose-pidsmaker.yml up -d
     docker compose exec pids bash
     ```

+It's in this container that the python env is installed and where the framework will be used.

 ## Weights & Biases interface